Harry Kane: 2016–2017: League runner-up and second Golden Boot

 In March 2017, he injured his ankle in an FA Cup match against former loan club Millwall.
 On 15 April, Kane scored his 20th Premier League goal of the season against Bournemouth on his first start in a month after returning from injury.
 This made him the fourth player in Premier League history to achieve 20 goals in three consecutive seasons, after Alan Shearer, Thierry Henry and Ruud van Nistelrooy.

 On 20 April, Kane was named in the PFA Team of the Year for the third consecutive season.
 He was also included in the six player shortlists for the PFA Players' Player of the Year and PFA Young Player of the Year awards.
 Two days later, he scored in Tottenham's 4–2 FA Cup semi-final loss to rivals Chelsea at Wembley Stadium.
 In the last match at White Hart Lane on 14 May, Harry Kane scored the 2–0 goal as Tottenham beat Manchester United 2–1.
 With two games remaining of the season, Kane stood on 22 goals, two fewer than Romelu Lukaku.
-With a combined seven goals in the last two fixtures however, a 6–1 win over reigning champions Leicester City and a 7–1 win against Hull City, Kane finished as the top scorer of the Premier League on 29 goals, and thus won his second consecutive Golden Boot, becoming only the fifth player to do so.
+With a combined seven goals in the last two fixtures (a 6–1 win over reigning champions Leicester City and a 7–1 win against Hull City), Kane finished as the top scorer of the Premier League on 29 goals, and thus won his second consecutive Golden Boot, becoming only the fifth player to do so.